 Friend and artist Aiyana Graham recorded with KWNK Community Radio recently to speak on the “radical ethic of care”.
 The recording is available on streaming platforms in addition to being played on air via kwnkradio.org and 97.7FM in January 2024.
 The transcript is below and you use the player to listen online!

-I want to talk about a “radical ethic of care.”
+Here, I talk about a “radical ethic of care.”
 A radical ethic of care is something that requires us to look both inside, as well as step outside of, ourselves.
-I’ve found a lot of frustration lately in the ways that people around me are thinking about allyship and marginality, as something to emphasize difference and create guilt/shame.
+I’ve found a lot of frustration lately in the ways that people around me are thinking and talking about allyship and marginality: as something to emphasize difference and create guilt and shame, often building their praxis based on imagined similarities rather than genuine unity.

 To give you a little bit of background, my name is Aiyana Graham and I graduated from UNR with degrees in Art and Gender, Race, and Identity.
 A lot of my artwork is centered around themes of subjective experiences, such as being disabled or trans, which I display in order to create an exchange of compassion between people, regardless of identity.
 I typically share that I’m a Black lesbian who is trans and neurodivergent to give context for where I am coming from.